Rate and review teas. The most comprehensive tea resource on the web.

 Nylon as a fabric generally has a high heat-resistance, far higher than the temperatures it is subjected to when steeped in hot water.
 However, there has been no published testing as to the safety of nylon tea bags, so it is impossible to say definitively that nylon tea bags are safe.

 Nylon tea bags are not the most sustainable choice as most nylon is practically non-biodegradable and cannot be composted.
-However, the long-term degradation time for nylon is shorter than other forms of plastic, on the order of 30-40 years.
-Nylon tends to persist in the environment for a fairly long time.
+However, the long-term degradation time for nylon is shorter than many other forms of plastic, on the order of 30-40 years.
+Nylon tends to persist in the environment for a fairly long time, but not indefinitely.

 There are a few special forms of nylon that are biodegradable, but these forms are usually labeled as biodegradable nylon.
-When it is not labelled, it is safest to assume that nylon is of the non-biodegradable form.
+When you do not have information establishing otherwise, it is safest to assume that most nylon is of the non-biodegradable form.
+Because there is no clear legal definition of biodegradability, some companies may label nylon as biodegradable even if it is not biodegradable under all circumstances, and even if it is not backyard compostable.
+For this reason, if you wish to compost nylon, check with a certifying agency like BPI and avoid non-certified products.

 There are additional environmental concerns with nylon beyond that of its breaking down.
-The production of nylon is not the most environmentally sound process.
+The production of nylon has some negative impacts on the environment.
 Most nylon nowadays is produced by a process that generates significant amounts of nitrous oxide, which functions as a greenhouse gas and also depletes ozone.[2]

-Although loose-leaf tea is the best option both in terms of flavor and sustainability, if you are going to seek out tea bags, it is best to buy tea bags made of paper, silk, or cotton, as they are fully biodegradable.
-Paper or silk tend to be most common, although silk tends to be more expensive.
+If you are going to purchase tea bags or sachets, it is best to buy tea bags made of paper, silk, or cotton, as they are fully biodegradable.
+Paper tends to be most common, and silk is rarely used any more as it tends to be more expensive.
+Be careful, as some companies use non-biodegradable sealants like plastics on paper tea bags.

 References: